-An Applicant may request to withdraw from the Program at any time before the signature of the Grant Agreement.
+An Applicant may request to withdraw from the Program at any time before the signature of the Grant Agreement the installation work has begun.
 The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.

 To withdraw, the Applicant will notify the Case Manager of their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
-The Applicant or applicants may withdraw using an electronic means of communication.
-Upon completion of the withdrawal request and receipt of Applicant's signature on any required forms, a Voluntary Withdrawal Confirmation Notice will be sent to the Applicant, the application status will be updated to "Withdrawn" and the case will be closed.
-If the Applicant's withdrawal request is submitted after CEWRI Program sponsored construction has begun, the Applicant will be notified that his/her withdrawal request is denied via a Voluntary Withdrawal Denial Notification.
-Applicants may be required to repay PRDOH if they decide to withdraw after the signature of the Grant Agreement.
+The Applicant or Applicants may withdraw using an electronic means of communication.
+Upon completion of the withdrawal request and receipt of Applicant's signature on any required forms or documents, a Voluntary Withdrawal Confirmation Notice will be sent to the Applicant, the application status will be updated to "Withdrawn" and the case will be closed.
+The withdrawal from the Program will be final.
+The Applicant will not be able to be reinstated into the CEWRI Program at any time in the future once the withdrawal process is completed.